-A very clean and polished beach cruiser bicycles has less wind drag, looks great, has longevity and you will also feel better about its looks when you ride it.
+A very clean and polished beach cruiser bike has less wind drag, looks great, has longevity and you will also feel better about its looks when you ride it.
 It’s a good idea to clean your beach cruiser bicycles after every ride.

 It doesn’t mean that you have to clean your beach cruiser bicycles every time you ride.
-Unless your beach cruiser bicycles is noticeably dirty, you can usually spray a good bike polish product on your beach cruiser bicycles and wipe it down.
+Unless your bike is noticeably dirty, you can usually spray a good bike polish product on your beach cruiser bicycles and wipe it down.
 Products that have a protective teflon or silicone base leaves the bike clean and polished and helps protect the paint – making it easier to clean the next time.
 After wiping down your new Cali Bicycles beach cruiser bicycles , shake-dry your bike by lifting it slightly off the ground and bounce it a couple of times, then wipe it down with a clean rag.

 Lubricating your beach cruiser bicycles is really fast and easy.
 If done regularly, it will result in a smooth, quiet riding bike and extend the life of your bike parts.
 Your bike will also shift better making for a much more pleasant ride.